bortlip/chat-buddy/ReadMe.md

 ## Project Structure

-- `python-server`: Contains the Python server files, including the GPT-4 wrapper and API.
+- `python-server`: Contains the Python server files, including the chatGPT wrapper and API.
 - `react-frontend`: Contains the React frontend files, including components, hooks, and styles.